constrainedIM/ConstrainedIM/README.md

 # ConstrainedIM
 ConstrainedIM source code

-This repository contains instructions to run the CIM and RCIM algorithms for the Constrained Influence Maximization problem.
+This repository contains the CIM and RCIM algorithms for the Constrained Influence Maximization problem.
+A separate instruction file for each algorithm is provided.